NrsSystems/docs/digital-displays/views-management.md

 Some view types, such as the countdown timer, allow you to play sounds in connection with the view.
 See the [Sounds section](sounds-management.md) for more information on adding, editing, and deleting sounds.

-The table shows the views by description (name), and each view’s type (such as image or website).
+The views table shows the views by description (name), and each view’s type (such as image or website).
 For content such as websites, images, and PDF files, selecting the link in the Description column of the views table will open a separate browser tab with the contents of the view.
 Some of the built-in app view types, such as the countdown timer, cannot be viewed in a browser, so the link will not work.

 ## Add a view
 To add a view, select **Create View** at the top right of the page.
 This will open the View Library page showing all the available view types.
 Select the **Sort By** menu in the upper right of the pane to list the views alphabetically, by most recent, or by most popular.